Branch babysitting policy: Delaware Valley Branch Babysitting Policy

 Fall and Winter

-The Delaware Valley Branch hosts two community ceilidh dances a year.
+The Delaware Valley Branch hosts occasional community ceilidh dances.
 Ceilidh (pronounced kay-lee) is a Gaelic word for a casual party with music and dancing and a variety of entertainment.
 The ceilidhs provide an opportunity for dancers from a variety of dance traditions to come together as well as people with no dance experience at all.
 Come and enjoy a variety of ceilidh dances, Scottish country dances, couple dances, and more!
 These events are suitable for inexperienced and experienced dancers of all ages.
 No partner needed.
 Just bring your dancing shoes (sneakers will do) and your enthusiasm.

 The Bob McNair Memorial Ceilidh (Biennial)